-- Timber frame walls

-- Pitched roof constructions with insulation on slope and roof underlay combined with adequate ventilation and vapour control layer.

-- Pitched roof constructions with insulation at ceiling level where the attic space is nonhabitable

-- Flat timber roof constructions

-- Suspended timber floors (without basement)
+- Masonry Walls (Drylining) - Pitched roof constructions with insulation on slope and roof underlay combined with adequate ventilation and vapour check layer. - Pitched roofs constructions in retrofit situations where underlay is breathable or non-breathable with use of a breather card. - Pitched roofs in new build situations where is it sprayed onto the underside of a taut breathable low resistant underlay provided the natural drape of the underlay is retained and provided adequate ventilation is provided above the lowresistant underlay through the provision of a batten and counter batten or air permeable finishes. - Pitched roof constructions with insulation at ceiling level where the attic space is nonhabitable - Flat timber roof constructions - Suspended timber floors (without basement)